 Learn more about concentrated solar thermal.

-We are currently in the process of developing material for the website to help you understand Concentrating Solar Thermal (CST) Power and the important role of CST research for the future of Australia and the world.
+We are currently in the process of developing material for the website to help you understand Concentrated Solar Thermal (CST) Power and the important role of CST research for the future of Australia and the world.

 In the meantime there are some great resources to learn more including:

 SolarPaces – The international network of researchers and industry experts for the development and marketing of concentrated solar thermal power systems and solar chemistry technologies.

-- SolarPACES Concentrating Solar Power Projects database maintained by NREL
+- SolarPACES Concentrated Solar Power Projects database maintained by NREL.